fledge-iot/fledge/docs/plugin_index.rst

 Fledge Plugin Documentation
 ***************************

-The following externl plugins are currently available to extend the functionality of Fledge.
+The following external plugins are currently available to extend the functionality of Fledge.

 .. toctree::